Topic Emissions trading

 Large, energy-intensive companies are required to participate in emissions trading, while medium-sized companies may voluntarily participate in the emissions trading scheme (ETS).

-The National Emissions Trading Registry
+The Swiss Emissions Trading Registry

 CO2 compensation projects in Switzerland